Privacy Policy

 • With qualified legal advisors when you request their services

-• With service providers who assist us in operating our platform
+• With service providers who assist us in operating our platform, under appropriate contractual safeguards

 • When required by law or to protect our rights and safety